How do you deal with back pain at work?

 If your day is spent doing manual labour, you may feel that yet more movement, exercise and stretching is the last thing that you need.
 However, if you are beginning to develop back pain, this is an indication that your muscles are struggling and they need to be strengthened or stretched out.

-Research suggests that warming up before exercise reduces risk of soft tissue damage, such as muscle strain, and it is a practice that is becoming more and more commonplace.
-People rarely think of warming up before work, as they do not see it is as exercise.
+Research suggests that warming up before exercise reduces the risk of soft tissue damage, such as muscle strain, and it is a practice that is becoming more and more commonplace.2 People rarely think of warming up before work, as they do not see it is as exercise.
 However, for many jobs involving manual labour, a proper warm-up adequately prepares the body for physical tasks.

 When you are carrying out tasks, keep your back in a neutral position as much as possible.
 For example, when sweeping a floor, don't bend down, but keep upright and sweep using your arms.